 - Prosecution of water rights on behalf of wineries in Northern California.

-- Negotiation of streambed alteration permits on behalf of an agricultural water user.
+Negotiation of streambed alteration permits on behalf of an agricultural water users.

 - Recurring advice to numerous clients regarding water transfers and exchanges.

 - Representation of water agency regarding acquisitions of another water agency and related water supplies.

 Representation of agricultural and urban water users and power suppliers in hydropower relicensing before the Federal Energy Regulatory Commission and state and federal courts.